Andalex Resources

 Andalex Resources closed the Pinnacle mine.
 (Salt Lake Tribune, October 7, 2006)

-As of July 2007 the Apex mine and the Pinnacle mine had been worked out.
-The Apex mine had been sealed at the portals.
-And although there were no plans to produce more coal from the Pinnacle mine, is was being used as ventilation and as electrical power to the Aberdeen mine below it in the Aberdeen seam.
-Power ran from a surface substation at the Pinnacle mine and then dropped down to the Aberdeen mine through a borehole connecting the two mines.
+As of July 2007 the Apex Mine and the Pinnacle Mine had been worked out.
+The Apex Mine has been sealed at the portals.
+The Pinnacle mine was still being ventilated because the power to the Aberdeen mine ran into the Pinnacle mine from the substation and then dropped down to the Aberdeen Mine through a borehole connecting the two mines.
+There were no plans to produce any more coal from the Pinnacle Mine.
+Therefore, all existing and future mine production from the Centennial Project was solely from the Aberdeen Mine.

 In March 2008, all activity at the Tower mine in Deadman Canyon (including the Aberdeen mine) was ceased and mining operations were idled.